 Squarespace offers solid value on each tier and is particularly competitive with their eCommerce plan options and personal plan.

 Squarespace pricing generally does better on upfront value for most sites.
 However, the most important thing here is for you to write down your needs & goals – evaluate each tier based on that – rather than looking at features that you may never use.

-*Reminder – these costs are all very different than if you are looking at building your own site with WordPress or a something else.
+*Reminder – these costs are all very different than if you are looking at building a website with WordPress or something else.
 Part of the point of website builders is the bundled pricing where hosting and software costs are added together – and are priced per site.
 It’s possible to get many custom websites with unlimited functionality for much cheaper if you build it yourself using separate hosting & software.

 Onboarding & User Experience

 No matter how intuitive and simple a piece of technology is, there’s always that moment of “what am I looking at and what do I do now?”

 Onboarding is the process of guiding you past that point.
 In theory, a huge selling point of website builders is that they have a near-zero learning curve.
 They have a straightforward process from website concept to website reality.

 On this point, Wix does very well – and Squarespace lagging a bit due to their attempts to please both a web developer / web designer audience and DIYers.

 Squarespace sort of drops you into their interface after choosing a design.
 The interface is fairly intuitive, but it takes some clicking to figure out where everything is, how stuff works, and what to do next.